raycast/script-commands/README.md

 This repository contains sample commands and documentation to write your own ones.

-Check the list of Script Commands [available here](raycast-extensions.md)
+Check out the [list](raycast-extensions.md) of all available Script Commands.

 ## Install Script Commands